Surigoma/IRIG2JJY-M5/README.md

 # IRIG2JJY-M5

-A project for decoding IRIG time codes and generating JJY signals using M5Stack (M5StickC Plus).
+A firmware for M5Stack (M5StickC Plus) that decodes IRIG-B time codes and generates JJY signals for radio clocks.
+Provides real-time clock synchronization and LCD debug display with multitasking/interrupt-safe design.

 ## Features